bernatferragut/CCT/PM/Scratch 2.md

 <img src="./assets/images/pm-sc2/3.png" width="100%">

-* **Add your question** - Double click in the white bubble to select the text and write your question.
+* **Add your question** - Double click on the white bubble to select the text and write your question.

 * From the **Control** section, drag **if/then/else** block and add it to your code.